A-Habusta/game-boy-emu/README.md

 You will need to have `cmake` and `vcpkg` installed.
 To build the project you will also need to pass `vcpkg.cmake` to `cmake`.
 To learn how to do this, follow this link: https://learn.microsoft.com/en-us/vcpkg/users/buildsystems/cmake-integration.
 Building can also be done in Visual Studio.

 ##### Documentation
 To manually build the documentation, go to the `doc` folder and run `make`.
 You need to have the `pdflatex` command available on your system, and necessary LaTeX packages available.
-A compiled version is available in the project root.
+A compiled version is available in the `semester_project` folder.

 ### Controls